matrix-org/matrix-spec-proposals/proposals/3725-content-warnings.md

 - `m.graphic` for graphic or disturbing content
 - `m.medical` for e.g. epilepsy warnings

-The `description` field is optional, and represents a more specific, human-readable description of the content warning.
+The `description` field is also optional, and represents a more specific, human-readable description of the content warning.

 ## Potential issues